 We should consider that RCM is to follow a structured procedure, by using logic trees, to obtain a maintenance plan that provides maximum reliability with minimum cost.

 5. Training of stakeholders.
 RCM training to all stakeholders is the best way to avoid false expectations and to ensure we are doing true RCM.

-To ensure the efficient fulfilment of targets, to perform training at the beginning of the Project is recommended.
+To ensure the efficient fulfillment of targets, to perform training at the beginning of the Project is recommended.

 6. Continuous improvement.
-The RCM maintenance plan is a living paper; it must be updated continuously, so to try design a RCM plan for several years is a mistake.
+The RCM maintenance plan is a living paper; it must be updated continuously, so to try to design an RCM plan for several years is a mistake.

-The plan must be updated when the operation conditions, the financial environment, the product sell price, or the raw materials and energy cost change, even when the condition monitoring techniques develop.
+The plan must be updated when the operation conditions, the financial environment, the product sale price, or the raw materials and energy cost change, even when the condition monitoring techniques develop.